stefano-lev/py-image-stitcher/README.md

 # py-image-stitcher

-A Python-based image collage utility that allows users to add multiple images, arrange them either horizontally or vertically, and export the final collage as a single image file.
-The application provides a simple, interactive interface built with PyQt5.
+A small desktop utility written in Python for quickly combining multiple images into a single stitched image.
+Supports both a graphical interface built with PyQt5 and a lightweight command-line interface for scripting or batch usage.

 ## Features

-- **Add Images**: Select multiple images from your file system to add to the collage.
+- Stitch images horizontally or vertically
-- **Arrange Images**: Choose between horizontal or vertical arrangement for the images.
+- Automatic image resizing while preserving aspect ratio
-- **Randomize Order**: Optionally shuffle the order of the images before stitching.
+- Optional image order randomization
-- **Remove Images**: Easily remove images from the collage preview.
+- Timestamped export filenames
-- **Export Collage**: Export the collage to a `.jpg` file with a timestamped filename.
+- Dark-themed PyQt5 interface
-- **Dark Theme**
+- Command-line support for automation and scripting

 ## Screenshots